ciyer64/cs61-hw/pset6/README.txt

 the linked list in which we stored our open connections, which occurred numerous times.
-This meant that no two threads would ever access the table of connections at the same time, allowing us to be certain that no connection would ever be seen and desired by two different threads and that we wouldn't lose a connection when putting it into the list because of two concurrent additions.
+This meant that no two threads would ever access the table of connections at the same time, allowing us to be certain that no connection would ever be seen and desired by two different threads and also allowing us to be certain that we wouldn't lose a connection when putting it into the list because of two concurrent additions.
 We also locked a thread whenever it received a `result` variable greater than 0, indicating that we should wait until that number of milliseconds have passed to attempt a new connection.
 We locked the thread, called `usleep(1000*result)`, then unlocked.

 While we used no new conditional variables, we did change the location of a conditional variable signal (pthread_cond_signal(&condvar)) in order to complete Phase 2.
 Doing this allows a new thread start before the current thread ends.